 Completed properties for sale are stated at the lower of cost and net realisable value.
-Cost is determined by an apportionment of the total land and building costs attributable to unsold properties.
+Cost is determined by an apportionment of the total cost of land, development expenditure, borrowing cost capitalised and other direct costs attributable to unsold properties.
 Net realisable value is determined by management based on prevailing market prices, on an individual property basis.